This Post Is Sponsored By Erin Condren! As Always, All Opinions Are My Own! Thank You For Supporting CityGirlGoneMom!

-As much as I love our lazy mornings and a loosely bound summer, one thing remains true year after year: My kids make better use of their time when they have some sort of structure in place.
-So many of my friends are exhausted and ready for school to start because they throw all of their routines out the window once summer hits.
-Having this many kids in our house, eight to be exact, we have no choice but to stick to routines.
+As much as I love our lazy mornings and a loosely bound summer, one thing remains true year after year: My kids make better use of their time when they have some sort of structure and schedule in place.
+So many of my friends throw all of their routines out the window once summer hits.
+But with four kids, we have no choice but to stick to routines.
 Just the right amount of structure keeps our house and lives flowing at a great pace.

 My children seem to be most responsive to doing their daily reading and writing in the morning hours.
 As soon as they wake up over breakfast, I ask them to read for 30 minutes and write about what they read.
-They also get to choose from many work books I keep on hand for them.
-Having the kids do some school work will ultimately keep their brains sharp and will experience less regression in learning when they return to school.
+They also get to choose from many workbooks I keep on hand for them.
+Having the kids do some school work and fun educational projects will ultimately keep their brains sharp and will experience less regression in learning when they return to school.

 Erin Condren created a checklist that really helps my kids complete their individualized tasks.
 After the chores and studies are complete, it’s all about some summer fun!
-For a list on age appropriate summer goals you can click here.
+For a list of age-appropriate summer goals, check out my reward system.

 Here are some summer writing prompts I found to be useful with my children:

 - What do you like about summer?

 - Write about your daily adventure.